About

 • Gunyah is a timber pole house, designed and built in the early 1980s by a group of friends as a weekend project and holiday house.
 This group still own, manage and maintain the property; and their friends and families continue to enjoy holidays at Gunyah.

-• The term 'Gunyah' means resting place or place of shelter in the Gathang language of the Worimi people in the North Arm Cove area, and the term also features in a number of other Indigenous languages in NSW.
+• The term 'Gunyah' means resting place or place of shelter in the Gathang language of the Worimi people in the North Arm Cove area, and the term also features in a number of other Aboriginal languages in NSW.

 Gunyah artists-in-residence (AIR) program overview:

-• Gunyah AIR program has been running since 2011, providing low cost accommodation for short term self-directed residencies for solo, collaborative, family and group projects.
+• Gunyah AIR program provides low cost accommodation for short term self-directed residencies for solo, collaborative, family and group projects.

 • Gunyah AIR program is volunteer based, not for profit venture, aiming to share the unique and beautiful region of Port Stephens.

-• Gunyah jetty
+Gunyah waterfront and jetty

 • Artists are welcome to bring their families and invite friends to stay with them.